mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 ```
 Cool!

+We need a few more services before we write the whole logic for load balancer or backend health checks, so, let's move on.

 Now we need a special service which will be responsible for applying Round Robin logic to `UrlsRef`-s, so to the `Backends` and `HealthChecks` which we defined in the `domain` part.
 ```scala
 package com.ghurtchu.loadbalancer.services